-The Superintendent shall annually submit a report and Assessment on all special programs to the Board with such Assessment to be completed by outside agencies.
+The Superintendent shall annually submit a report and Assessment on all special programs to the Board with such Assessment.

 6.08 CURRICULUM MAPS, PLANS OF STUDY, AND SYLLABI

 Curriculum guides shall be designed to assist users in strengthening and clarifying teaching of subject matter, suggest a variety of possibilities for instruction, variations of approaches and materials to be used.
 All instructional staff are required to utilize and implement Little Wound Schools approved curriculum.